Why your existing tools

 What the SaaS stack does well

-The honest answer: a lot.
+The honest answer is: a lot of it is good, up to a point.
 Stripe is excellent.
 It handles payment processing, fraud detection, subscription management, and checkout with a reliability that would take years to replicate from scratch.
-Klaviyo handles email marketing for the median store better than most stores configure it to work.
-These tools exist because there is real value in standardized, maintained, continuously improved infrastructure.
+Klaviyo's email infrastructure is stable, deliverable, and continuously improved.
+Rebuy applies collaborative filtering at scale without requiring a data science team.

 It does not share context across tools.
 The cart abandonment email Klaviyo sends does not know what the Rebuy recommendation widget showed before the cart was abandoned.
 The post-purchase sequence in Aftersell does not know the customer's session history before the sale.
 Each tool operates in its own data silo.
 The actions are individually optimized but collectively uncoordinated.